Java/Scala Protobuf SDK

 Your development project needs to include the Kalix Java Scala Protobuf SDK and logic to start the gRPC server.
 You define your components in gRPC descriptors and use protoc to compile them.
 Finally, you implement business logic for service components.

 To save the work of starting from scratch, the Java code generation tool creates a project from a template, complete with descriptors and implementations.
-Or, you can start from one of our fully implemented sample applications.

 Prerequisites